 Interested in the intersection of the gospel and contemporary American culture?
 Want to make a city your classroom?

-The American Studies Program in Washington D.C. provides an integrative, faith-based perspective on issues of public policy and global development.
-It connects participants to the institutions and leaders which have such an impact upon live in the States and around the globe.
-Students engage in what it means to be in community and to be a leader as well as interacting in on-site visits with expert scholars and policy makers.
+The American Studies Program in Washington, D.C. provides an integrative, faith-based perspective on issues of public policy and global development.
+It connects participants to the institutions and leaders which have such an impact upon life in the United States and around the globe.
+Students engage in what it means to be in community and to be a leade, and interact in on-site visits with expert scholars and policymakers.
 Internships, professional mentorship and service opportunities offer the chance for students to further define their vocation.

 Public Policy Track